 - Narcissus varieties including John Evelyn, Unsurpassable, King Alfred, and Ice Follies

 - Lilies, Lilium species (particularly the Asian hybrids)

 - Peonies, Paeonia species (some)

-Michigan State University Department of Horticulture has an extensive list of trees & shrubs that won’t grow near a black walnut.
+The Michigan State University Department of Horticulture has an extensive list of trees and shrubs that won’t grow near a black walnut.

-Juglone toxicity can remain in the soil for several years, especially if the roots are not removed along with the tree.
+Juglone toxicity can remain in the soil for several years after a black walnut tree is removed, especially if the roots are not removed along with the tree.

-Plant as far away from your black walnut tree as possible.
+To avoid the problem of juglone toxicity, plant as far away from your black walnut tree as possible.
 If you choose to plant near the tree, your best bet is to create raised beds with some type of screening on the bottom, to prevent invasion by black walnut roots.
-Also be careful that nuts and debris from the black walnut tree don’t accumulate on the raised bed.
-As an added precaution, make sure the soil in the raised bed is well draining.
+Also, be careful that nuts and debris from the black walnut tree don’t accumulate on the raised bed.
+As an added precaution, make sure the soil in the raised bed is well-drained.
 Good drainage seems to lessen the effect of the juglone.

-Although the breakdown of juglone can take months in the soil, when black walnut leaves are composted, they tend to degrade within 2-4 weeks, depending on their exposure to water, air and soil organisms.
+Although the breakdown of juglone can take months in the soil, when black walnut leaves are composted, they tend to degrade within 2 to 4 weeks, depending on their exposure to water, air, and soil organisms.
 Still, it’s recommended that you compost these leaves separately and not use the finished compost on extremely sensitive plants, like tomatoes.